Promptless AI is here soon - Production-ready contextual code. Don't just take our word for it. Know more

 Selecting the right architecture for mobile application development is a tough job.
 Although there are so many different architectural and design patterns available for quality application development, each has its pros and cons.

 If the developer doesn’t follow the right architecture, the application tends to become unmaintainable, unscalable, poorly integrated with other software, and also limits opportunities for improvement.
-While with a clean architecture, developers can efficiently build robust, scalable, and
+On the other hand with a clean architecture, developers can efficiently build robust, scalable, and maintainable applications.

 A typical Android project consists of more than one application running in the background with various application components.
 To function smoothly, applications must adapt to different types of user-driven workflows, as one request triggers another request to perform the desired task.